Information Design With Large Language Models: Empirical Study with Large Language Models

-\textbf{Estimating the belief oracle $\ell$:} A key responsibility of LLMs in our flow is estimating how a framing would influence a given receiver's belief.
-In settings where decision-making has been delegated to LLMs, this involves simply querying the LLM and the approximation is essentially exact.
-When the underlying decision-maker is a human agent, a nascent line of economics research argues that LLMs can approximate this agent in various settings~\citep{horton2023large, manning2024automated}, including as a statistical proxy to model human beliefs \citep{namikoshi2024using}.
-This approach involves endowing the LLM with information about the human agent it is modeling - in our case, this is the relevant information about the receiver, including demographics, preferences, and backgrounds.
-Second, what we precisely require from the LLM is a quantitative value on the receiver's belief.
-This can be gathered by either: asking the LLM to generate one of $|\Omega|$ tokens corresponding to each state and recording the log probabilities, or asking it to directly return numerical probabilities. \citet{cruz2024evaluating} show that on distributional (non-factual) questions, the first approach leads to accurate (correctly returns the most-likely outcome) but highly-uncalibrated answers (the log-probabilities are far from the true distribution), while eliciting numerical probabilities in a chat-style prompt results in better outcomes.
-We thus elicit numerical probabilities in our framework and comment on experimental observations about this approach in Section~\ref{experiment:prior_validation}.
+\textbf{Estimating the framing-to-belief mapping $\ell$:} We use an LLM to estimate how a framing would influence a given receiver/decision maker's belief.
+In cases where the decision-making has been delegated to LLMs, an increasingly common scenario~\citep{fish2023generative}, we can simply query that LLM and the approximation is essentially exact.
+When the decision-maker is human, a nascent line of economics research argues that LLMs can approximate the human decision-maker in various settings~\citep{horton2023large, manning2024automated}, including as a statistical proxy to model human beliefs \citep{namikoshi2024using}.
+This involves endowing the LLM with information about the human it is modeling -- demographics, preferences, and backgrounds.
+What we precisely require from the LLM is that it outputs a quantitative estimation of the receiver's belief.
+This can be gathered by either: asking the LLM to generate one of $|\Omega|$ tokens corresponding to each state and recording the log probabilities, or directly asking it to return numerical probabilities. \citet{cruz2024evaluating} show that on distributional (non-factual) questions, the first approach leads to uncalibrated answers (the log probabilities are far from the true distribution), while direct elicitation in a chat-style prompt has better outcomes.
+We thus use the direct elicitation approach and comment on our empirical observations in Section~\ref{subsubsec:belief_estimation}.
+Lastly, Theorem~\ref{thrm:joint_continuous} and Corollary~\ref{cor:joint_error_bounded} imply that any errors in this belief approximation will only have small influences on the sender's utility, which is practically helpful.